* Updated July 2021 *

 Total time Verdict – At Least 8 Hours

-In total I would say you will need eight hours to visit the Great Wall (or a minimum of seven hours) and a maximum of ten hours.
+In total I would say you will need eight hours to visit the Great Wall of China on a layover (or a minimum of seven hours) and a maximum of ten hours.

 I provisioned 12 hours and I felt sitting at the airport for four hours extra was unnecessarily painful (especially as the driver didn’t want to stay any longer and my flight was delayed until the next day – but that’s another story!).
 The timings above are generous and so eight hours is pretty realistic.